 When to change what and how to change it is an educational concern.
 Implementing program changes may involve one faculty member, a group of faculty, an entire academic unit, or it may involve the academic senate through one or more committees.
 Control of these program changes is the responsibility of the faculty.
 The educational time line for these steps can vary from as little as a semester to several years.
 Monitoring the impact of this process of program improvement is long term, and requires an extended view.
+Therefore, one of the crucial components of Weave is a detailed, regularly-updated Action Plan which can track the implementation of these long and short-term changes in academic programs allowing for trend analysis.
+In addition, Weave easily highlights the links to general education and campus strategic goals and initiatinitiatives, and shows specifically where general education and strategic goals are being met.

-POLICIES AND PROCEDURES
+2013 POLICIES AND PROCEDURES